 The self-proclaimed 'national game' (unless you happen to live in Queensland or New South Wales as half the population do, in which case it's Rugby League

-).
-Australia has a major league, the AFL, and a couple of minor state-based ones.
+), and one of only two sports to be invented in Australia.
+(The other is an obscure game called [[en.wikipedia.org/wiki/Trugo Trugo]]).
+Australia has a national league, the AFL, and a plethora of local ones in the states of Victoria, Tasmania, South Australia and West Australia.
 The AFL Grand Final is one of the most watched sporting events in a given year.
 Most of what you need to know about it is in the article.

 (Colloquially, "League" and "Union", or "League" and "Rugby".)